yajatgrover9/MedWise/README.md

 MedWise is an AI-powered healthcare application designed to assist users in analyzing medical symptoms and summarizing blood reports.
 It leverages **Google Gemini AI** to provide potential diagnoses and medical advice based on uploaded reports and symptoms.

 ## Features
+- **Authentication System:** Login with username and password to access the application securely.
+- **Symptom Checker:** Users can input symptoms, and the AI provides potential diagnoses.
 - **Symptom Checker:** Users can input symptoms, and the AI provides potential diagnoses.
 - **Blood Report Summarizer:** Upload a blood report (PDF), and the AI extracts and summarizes key findings.
 - **User-Friendly Interface:** Built with **Streamlit** for an interactive and easy-to-use experience.